xiangruhuang/Learning2Sync/README.md

 ## DATA FORMAT:
 For space and legacy issues, this folder do not contain any data from any dataset.

-We demonstrate our data format using a few examples:
+Here we demonstrate the data format after our data processing procedure:

-An example file hierarchy we use to store processed depth images of each dataset looks like "processed_dataset/scannet/scene0000_01/0.mat", which corresponds to
+An example file hierarchy we use to store processed depth images of each dataset looks like
+  > "processed_dataset/scannet/scene0000_01/0.mat", which corresponds to
     the 1st scan for scene id "scene0000_01" of "scannet" dataset. each mat file contains three attributes ['vertex', 'validIdx_rowmajor', 'pose'].
   `vertex`: np.ndarray of shape (n, 3)